Offseason is a 2021 American horror film about a young woman that travels to a desolate island town and soon becomes trapped in a nightmare.

 “Keating blends Southern Gothic narrative influences with a visual style that evokes Silent Hill, Fatal Frame, and other “survival horror” videogames, making ample use of fog, mist and shallow depth of field.
 The moody, ethereal visuals heighten the tension […] It’s solid stuff, with great work from Donahue…” The Lamplight Review

 “It’s fast-paced, exciting, and often quite scary.
-It’s filled nicely with the sort of burst of adrenaline and humor that would make for the sort of fun experience that I can only imagine would have been truly wonderful in a packed auditorium with a horror-loving audience.
-Here’s hoping Offseason can receive the release it deserves at the end of the pandemic.”
+It’s filled nicely with the sort of burst of adrenaline and humor that would make for the sort of fun experience that I can only imagine would have been truly wonderful in a packed auditorium with a horror-loving audience.”
 Loud and Clear

 “The first half of this is strong set-up, where much of the horror happens in the second half where the mystery truly gets topsy turvy.
 Wherever you think it’s going, you could have the right inkling; but Offseason does a great job of throwing crazy surprises at you.
 For that reason, it’s a great midnight film.”
 The Movie Buff